Appearance

 2.2 Configuring Your Schema

 Now that the schema has been created, you can define objects relevant to your project.
-The following instructions will allow you to recreate the OR Demo Project and guide you through the steps required for future projects.
+The following instructions use a traffic simulation example, but the process is the same for any project.

 You can define fields in the Types tab.
 To add each field, simply drag it into the visualiser.